Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/sparkline-charts.md

     including the last two values and the difference between them.
 In addition, you can also choose whether you want to **represent a positive difference in green or red**.

+  - Connect the visualization to another dashboard or a URL